Siege of Nijmegen (1794): Battles between outposts

 In the morning of 21 October, the Hanoverian general Wallmoden asked the magistrate of Nijmegen whether there were enough food supplies to make it through a siege; from the doubtful answer he received, he concluded that the city had to be evacuated.
 Meanwhile, the French had reached Neerbosch, while the British had abandoned their outposts.
-From The Hague, the stadtholder ordered to not defend Nijmegen against the French, and so the evacuation of the city was commenced.
+From the Hague, the stadtholder ordered to not defend Nijmegen against the French, and so the evacuation of the city was commenced.
 On 22 October, there was heavy fighting between outposts between 2 and 6 o'clock, causing at least 80 Allied casualties.
 The French approached the city to within 15 minutes, but then retreated again.
 There were skirmishes at 7 o'clock in the morning and also in the afternoon of 23 October.
 The French army's main force was stationed in Wijchen, while inside Nijmegen the Allies continued to station more troops, for example in the Romanesque churches.
-On 24 and 25 October, the city was geared into a state of emergency, while food shortages began to grow and Coalition soldiers started plundering the countryside.
+On 24 and 25 October, the city was geared into a state of emergency, while food shortages began to grow and Allied soldiers started plundering the countryside.
 A French attack near Hees was beaten back.
 The pontoon bridge across the Waal was filled with combustibles so it could be burned after crossing, preventing the French from using it.
 The French vainly tried to shoot the floating bridge to pieces before the Allies could use it for a retreat.
 On 26 October, there was combat near the Pelmolen with an unknown number of casualties.
 The Emigrants of Dumas left the city in the direction of Zutphen.